Current Investigations & Cases

 Sam also has significant appellate experience and has argued precedent setting cases before the Eleventh Circuit Court of Appeals, including, Polycarpe v.
 E & S Landscaping, Inc., 616 F.3d 1217 (11th Cir.
 2010) (reversed five summary judgment orders and established broad interpretation of enterprise coverage under the FLSA); and Bailey, et al. v.
 Gulf Coast Transportation, et al., 280 F.3d 1333 (11th Cir.
 2002) (established right to injunctive relief in FLSA retaliation cases).

 Loren B. Donnell

-Loren is a graduate of the University of Florida, where she obtained a degree in Decision and Information Sciences, with honors; and a graduate of Stetson University College of Law, cum laude, where she was a member of the Stetson Law Review and teaching assistant for Legal Research and Writing.
-She lives in Tampa with her artist husband and two boys.
+Loren is a graduate of the University of Florida, where she obtained a degree in Decision and Information Sciences, with honors; and a graduate of Stetson University College of Law, cum laude, where she was a member of the Stetson Law Review.
+She lives in Tampa with her husband, an artist, and two boys.

 The goal of each lawyer at Burr & Smith, L.L.P. is to positively impact the lives of as many people as possible by offering proficient and focused legal representation of the highest quality.
 We believe we can best accomplish this goal by representing plaintiffs who are suing on behalf of themselves and all others who have experienced similar violations of their rights.
 This is why our attorneys focus on complex public interest class action litigation, collective and multi-party actions.